gustavoabelio/gustavoabelio/README.md

 I enjoy building full stack applications while learning more about backend development, software architecture, and scalable systems.

-Most of my learning happens by building things and figuring them out along the way.
+Most of my learning happens by building things and figuring problems out along the way.

 ---